NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Renters

-Real median gross rent in Rego Park/Forest Hills increased from $1,480 in 2006 to $1,870 in 2019.
-In 2019, 28.9% of renter households in Rego Park/Forest Hills were severely rent burdened (spent more than 50% of household income on rent).
-31.3% of the rental units were affordable at 80% Area Median Income, 5 percentage points higher than the share in 2010.
-None of rental units were public housing rental units, as of 2021.
-The overall rental vacancy rate in Rego Park/Forest Hills was 2.7% in 2019.
+Real median gross rent in Rego Park/Forest Hills increased from $1,570 in 2006 to $1,940 in 2021.
+This represents a 23.6% increase over the same period.
+As of 2021, the change in median household income outpaced the change in median gross rent by 2.6 percentage points.
+In 2021, 26.5% of renter households in Rego Park/Forest Hills were severely rent burdened (spent more than 50% of household income on rent).
+26.2% of the rental units were affordable at 80% Area Median Income, similar to the level in 2010.
+None of the rental units were public housing rental units, as of 2022.
+The overall rental vacancy rate in Rego Park/Forest Hills was 2.0% in 2021.

 Share: